cfrg/draft-irtf-cfrg-vdaf/poc/README.md

 ## Generating test vectors

-To generate test vectors, set environmental variable `TEST_VECTOR` to be `TRUE` when running tests:
+To generate test vectors, set environment variable `TEST_VECTOR` to be `TRUE` when running tests:

 ```